 "[With this] bold, insightful novel . . .
 Parsipur makes a stylishly original contribution to modern feminist literature" - Publishers Weekly (starred review)

 "Parsipur should be admired both as a courageous woman who endured jail and torture . . . and as a writer and innovator." - Azar Nafisi, author of Reading Lolita in Tehran

 You can make an appointment (above), or frequently at the end of the work day, you can drop in on my Zoom Meeting Room at 313 577 5596.
 If I'm available, I'll admit you.
-(You can get a free zoom account at zoom.us).
+(You can log into your WSU zoom account, or get a free zoom account at zoom.us).
 Try it out - I'd love to see you!